Editorial insights

 How Rent Is Calculated at 120% and 130% AMI

-Affordable units are priced so that a household at exactly that AMI band would pay approximately 30% of their gross income on rent.
+Affordable rents are calculated so that a household at exactly the target AMI band would spend approximately 30% of their gross monthly income on rent — the standard affordability threshold used by HUD and most housing agencies in the United States.

 How to Find 120% and 130% AMI Lotteries